TROUBLE-1/Vajra/README.md

 He has 2+ years of experience in information security.
 Raunak likes to research new attack methodologies and create open-source tools that can be used during the Cloud Security assessments.
 He has worked extensively on Azure and AWS.

-He is the author of [Vajra](https://github.com/TROUBLE-1/Vajra) and [365-Stealer](https://github.com/AlteredSecurity/365-Stealer) an offsensive cloud security tool.
+He is the author of [Vajra](https://github.com/TROUBLE-1/Vajra) and [365-Stealer](https://github.com/AlteredSecurity/365-Stealer) an offensive cloud security tool.
 He has spoken in multiple conferences and local meetups.

 <a target="_blank"><img alt="readme-stats" src="https://github-readme-stats.vercel.app/api?username=trouble-1&show_icons=true&theme=vue-dark"/></a>